Sport Solution Clinic

 Abby Legere Abby Legere

 Before law school, Abby worked at a renewable energy research lab where she helped develop sustainable energy solutions for Indigenous communities.
 This role strengthened her skills in collaboration, client engagement, and translating complex information into accessible, actionable strategies, which are all skills she now brings to her work at the Clinic.
-Whether Abby is supporting athletes or working with communities, she is dedicated on listening first, identifying challenges, and delivering thoughtful and informed support.
+Whether Abby is supporting athletes or working with communities, she is dedicated to listening first, identifying challenges, and delivering thoughtful and informed support.

 Abby is a lifelong athlete and former competitive hockey player.
 She brings a deep understanding of the athlete experience and the demands of high-performance sport to her work.
 Her experiences as both a player and coach has given her a strong understanding of the challenges and injustices athletes face and the communication skills needed to advocate for their interests.